-This male figure is made primarily of fiber over a wood and wicker frame.
+This figure is made primarily of fiber over a wood and wicker frame.
 The entire body and skull are painted with red, white, blue, and black pigments, primarily in stripes but also including triangular and diamond shape designs on the lower legs.
-Each articulated hand holds a seashell.
-Each shoulder has an abstracted face which incorporates boar's tusks.
-More boar's tusks are incorporated on the arms as "wrist bracelets" and bands on the upper arms.
-These rambaramp figures are made as effigies to commemorate the grade a man has received during his lifetime.
-It is capped with the decorated skull of the deceased as a symbol of great honor.
-The skull was believed to contain his spirit and the encasing of it and creation of a body was to give dignity to that spirit .Other paraphrenalia are mirrored precisously on the figure as tributes to the rank and prestige that he achieved in life.
-After making the figure, a series of ceremonial observations would take place over twenty years to strengthen his spirit before it would be removed finally from the Custom House.
+Each articulated hand holds a shell.
+Each shoulder has an abstracted face which incorporates boar tusks.
+More boar's tusks are incorporated on the armbands and wristbands.
 The figure is mounted on an iron stand.
-CONDITION: Overall condition is good but entire object is very fragile.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome